Our Nobel Laureates include former students and members of staff of Queen Mary University of London and our constituent colleges:

 Sir Henry Hallett Dale (1875-1968) was a renowned pharmacologist and physiologist.
 He was jointly awarded the Nobel Prize for Physiology or Medicine in 1936 for his discoveries relating to the chemical transmission of nerve impulses.
 He received a scholarship to undertake the clinical part of his medical training at St Bartholomew's Hospital between 1900-02.

-Sir Charles Kao FRS FREng, former Vice Chancellor of the Chinese University in Hong Kong (1987-96), was jointly awarded the Nobel Prize in Physics in 2009 for his groundbreaking achievements concerning the transmission of light in fibers in optical communication.
+Sir Charles Kao FRS FREng (1933-2018), former Vice-Chancellor of the Chinese University in Hong Kong (1987-96), was jointly awarded the Nobel Prize in Physics in 2009 for his groundbreaking achievements concerning the transmission of light in fibres in optical communication.
 Sir Charles is a former member of staff of Queen Mary, having joined Professor Peter Clarricoats' Research Group as a Visiting Research Associate in 1969, in what is now the School of Electronic Engineering and Computer Science.
 Sir Charles was awarded an Honorary Fellowship in 2008.

 Professor Sir Peter Mansfield FRS (1933 - 2017) (BSc Physics, 1959; PhD, 1962) was jointly awarded the Nobel Prize for Physiology or Medicine in 2003, together with the late Professor Paul Lauterbur, for their pioneering work on Magnetic Resonance Imaging (MRI) as a diagnostic technique.